 "It's never too early to discover the benefits of being a Stony Brook alum.
-Please feel free to visit us in the Alumni Relations office on the first floor of the Melville Library.
+Please feel free to visit the Alumni Relations office on the first floor of the Melville Library.
 You can learn more about the Alumni Association and how to find an alumni mentor or internship opportunities with alums.
-We can tell you more about our student scholarship programs, how to become a Student Ambassdor, and other opportunities to further enrich your Stony Brook experience."
+We can tell you more about our student scholarship programs, how to become a Student Ambassador and other opportunities to further enrich your Stony Brook experience."

 Alumni Association Scholarships

-Are you a student who excels in academics, leadership, or improving community life?
+Are you a student who excels in academics, leadership or improving community life?
 Do you have financial need?
 Over the years, the Stony Brook Alumni Association has awarded more than $198,000 to 152 Stony Brook students.
 Scholarship winners are also recognized at the Undergraduate Recognition Awards Ceremony in April and the annual Alumni Association Scholarship Golf Classic dinner.

 Unsure of Your Career Plans?